Want to work on sustainable water solutions?

 For the Water Management project, you and your team will work on an international and complex project.
 You will work for a company, so that means that you will get real work experience concerning hydraulics or water management!

-This year’s topic will be on minimizing the impact of global climate change (drought, flood risks) in a project in the Netherlands.
-To adequately address these problems, we will assess nature-based solutions and their impact on water management and (geo-)hydrology.
+This year’s topic will be drought prevention in Twente.
+This area, located on the Dutch-German border, has experienced severe drought problems in the past years.
+To adequately address these problems Business As Usual is no longer sufficient.
+We will assess nature based solutions and their impact on water management and (geo-)hydrology.

 Throughout the project, you will have plenty of room to develop and improve your collaborative and communicative skills.
 The project is coached by a lecturer from Windesheim.
 Further elements of teaching consist of coaching on the job, peer interaction and feedback.